anagorko/markov_curves/README.md

 ## Markov complexes

 The new codebase is under development.
-Section "Diagram generator for Markov curves" below contains information about the old version.
+Section "Diagram generator for Markov curves" below contains information about the earlier approach.

 ### Installation